 Incident Response Fundamentals: What to Do After a Breach

 Incident response (IR) is the structured process used to detect, contain, investigate, and recover from security incidents.
 A disciplined response can dramatically reduce downtime, data loss, and long-term impact.
+For foundational concepts, see our threat modeling guide.

 This guide outlines the core principles and phases of effective incident response after a breach has been identified.